Introduction

 Are there any limitations with audio recording playback?

 Yes, there are a few limitations between operating systems.
-Audio recorded on Evernote for Mac or Windows (.webm) will not play back on Evernote for iOS at this time.
+Audio recorded on Evernote for Mac or Windows (.webm) can be played back on iOS and Android, but you won't be able to jump to a specific point in the recording during playback.

 Updated